zengbing15/lumos_doc/docs/tutorials/installLumos.md

 ### gyp Error About Missing Dependencies for node-gyp

-If any gyp error about missing dependencies for node-gyp is encountered, go to check the details in [Install Dependencies for node-gyp](../preparation/setupsystem#install-dependencies-for-node-gyp) or the instructions on [node-gyp](https://github.com/nodejs/node-gyp) to fix the error.
+If any gyp error about missing dependencies for node-gyp is encountered, check the details of [Install Dependencies for node-gyp](../preparation/setupsystem#install-dependencies-for-node-gyp) or the instructions on [node-gyp](https://github.com/nodejs/node-gyp) to fix the error.

 ### Error While Rebuilding the xxhash Package

-node-gyp rebuilds the xxhash package during the `yarn add` process.
+node-gyp rebuilds the xxhash package during the `yarn add` installation process.
 Incompatible Node.js may cause the rebuilding failure.
 Reinstall a lower version of Node.js, for example, Node.js 12, and then install Lumos packages.